BenLangmead/bowtie2/MANUAL.markdown

 Bowtie 2 slower, but increases the likelihood that it will report the correct alignment for a read that aligns many places.

-i.e. re-align using a different set of seeds

 ### -k mode: search for one or more alignments, report each

 In [`-k`] mode, Bowtie 2 searches for up to N distinct, valid alignments for